Hope of more cash to re-engage hard-to-reach youth

 “There is huge demand for NEET re-engagement work for SEND young people without an EHCP,” a council spokesperson said.

-Somerset Council admitted it had low numbers initially – four in year one – until it switched up its marketing tactics and rolled out digital supported internships, which attracted neurodiverse students.
+Somerset Council admitted it had low numbers initially – seven in year one – until it switched up its marketing tactics and rolled out digital supported internships, which attracted neurodiverse students.
 It recruited 12 people the following year and 29 this year.

 The DfE was contacted for comment.